 SECTION 2.
 Public Hearing.
-The City Council of the City of Atascadero, at Public Hearings held on March 14, 2023, considered testimony and reports from staff, the applicants, and the public.
+The City Council of the City of Atascadero, at Public Hearings held on March 14, 2023 and continued to March 28, 2023, considered testimony and reports from staff, the applicants, and the public.

 SECTION 3.
 CEQA.
 An Initial Study was prepared to determine if the proposed project would have a significant adverse effect on the environment.
 The Initial Study found that the project results in no significant impacts with mitigation measures incorporated.
 Consequently, a Mitigated Negative Declaration was prepared and circulated for public review on December 28, 2022.
 Based on testimony from the public, the document was revised and re-circulated for public review on February 2, 2023.